- Location: Texas

 - On the back of your Certifcate of Title there is an Assignment of Title.
 Record the odometer reading of the vehicle here.

 - Also make sure that you and the family member to whom you are transferring the vehicle print and sign your name on the Assignment of Title.
 Don't forget to include the date of sale.

-- You and your family member will have to complete the Application for Texas Certificate of Title.
-Specifically, you will need to fill out sections 15, 18 (for vehicles newer than 1999), and 21-22.
+- You and your family member will have to complete the Application for Texas Title (Form 130-U).

 - The transfer may be completed at any of your local county tax assessors' offices.